Martin Kulldorff: Views on COVID-19

-On March 18, 2021, Kulldorff participated in an online roundtable with the governor of Florida, Ron DeSantis, to discuss COVID-19.
+On 18 March 2021, Kulldorff participated in an online roundtable with the governor of the state Florida, Ron DeSantis, to discuss COVID-19.
 In the video, which was posted on YouTube, DeSantis asked the group if children should wear masks in school and Kulldorff responded "children should not wear face masks.
 No. They don't need it for their own protection and they don't need it for protecting other people, either."
 In April, YouTube removed the recording of the roundtable, asserting it violated YouTube's policy regarding medical information.
-At the time the video was published, the Centers for Disease Control recommended universal indoor masking for children 2 years and older.
+At the time the video was published, the Centers for Disease Control recommended universal indoor masking for children two years and older.

-Kulldorff was a member of the Vaccine Safety Technical subgroup of CDC’s Advisory Committee on Immunization Practices.
+Kulldorff was a member of the Vaccine Safety Technical subgroup of CDC's Advisory Committee on Immunization Practices.
 In April 2021, he disagreed with the CDC's pause of the Johnson & Johnson vaccine rollout and argued publicly that the vaccine's benefits outweighed clotting risks, particularly for older people.

-In December 2021 Kulldorff published an error-laden essay for the Brownstone Institute in which he falsely claimed that influenza was more hazardous to children than COVID-19, and on that basis illogically argued against children receiving COVID-19 vaccination.
-In reality, influenza had been responsible for one child death in the 2020/21 season, while public health mitigation of COVID-19 was in placeCOVID-19 had, in contrast, killed more than 1,000.
+In December 2021, Kulldorff published an essay for the Brownstone Institute in which he argued against children receiving vaccination against COVID-19, falsely claiming that influenza was a greater risk to children than COVID-19.
+In a critical response published in Science-Based Medicine, Jonathan Howard noted errors and factual inaccuracies in Kulldorff's essay, pointing out that while influenza was responsible for only one child death in the 2020/21 season – while public health mitigation of COVID-19 was in place – COVID-19 killed more than 1,000.
+In addition to this, Kulldorff's essay omitted that children who are infected with COVID-19 are at risk for rare but serious conditions, such as MIS-C, with 8,862 confirmed cases of children with MIS-C by March 2023.

-On February 13, 2022, Kulldorff tweeted in support of the Canada convoy protest, which was organized to protest against vaccine mandates and other government restrictions regarding COVID-19.
+On 13 February 2022, Kulldorff tweeted in support of the Canada convoy protest, which was organized to protest against vaccine mandates and other government restrictions regarding COVID-19.
 In December 2022, Florida Gov. DeSantis named Kulldorff, Bhattacharya, and several other opponents of the scientific consensus on COVID-19 vaccines to his newly formed Public Health Integrity Committee to "offer critical assessments" of recommendations from federal health agencies.

+Personal life

+Kuldorff has written that he has alpha-1 antitrypsin deficiency.